 From 2011-2015, EAST was developed at the University of Heidelberg (Germany).
 Current development is undertaken at the Institute for the Cultural and Intellectual History of Asia of the Austrian Academy of Sciences.

 Having originated in research efforts on Buddhist logic and epistemology in South Asia, EAST currently contains data chiefly on the Dignāga-Dharmakīrtian tradition.
 Publication data is complete until 1993.
-More recent publication data is currently being added.
+More recent editions and translations in book form have been added.
+Recent articles are continuously being added.
 Users are welcome to register and contribute data.
 User-contributed data and data already approved by an editor are visibly separated.

 History